jwharm/java-gi/website/docs/usage.md

 Because the Panama foreign function API is still in preview status, add the `--enable-preview` command-line parameter both when **compiling** and **running** your application.

 To suppress warnings about native access, add a command-line parameter `--enable-native-access=org.gnome.glib` (and all other modules that you use).

-## Javadoc

-It is recommended to download the Javadoc documentation and sources to assist during the development of your GTK application.
-Both are available on GitHub in the [packages section](https://github.com/jwharm?tab=packages&repo_name=java-gi).